dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/automating-css-and-javascript-minification-in-aspnet-mvc-5-with-powershell.md

     }
 }</code></pre>

-Voila, with this little helper method I can easily switch between the `.css` and `.min.css` files in my HTML markup:
+With this helper method we can easily switch between the `.css` and `.min.css` files in the HTML markup:

 <pre><code>@if (Model.IsProductionEnvironment)
 {